zanthor/OG-RaidHelper/README.md

 **Editing a Role** (click role to open edit window):
 - **Role Name** - Descriptive name (e.g., "Main Tank", "Orb Controller")
 - **Player Slots** - Number of players needed (1-15)
-- **Default Player Roles** - Which pools to draw from:
+- **Default Player Roles** - Which pools to draw from (radio button selection):
-  - ☑ Tanks
+  - ○ Tanks
-  - ☑ Healers
+  - ○ Healers
-  - ☑ Melee
+  - ○ Melee
-  - ☑ Ranged
+  - ○ Ranged
-  - ☑ DPS (generic DPS)
+  - Note: Only one role can be selected as the default
 - **Allow Other Roles** - If checked, players from non-default pools can be manually assigned
 - **Show Raid Icons** - Display raid mark buttons next to assigned players
-- **Mark Player by Default** - Automatically assign raid marks to players
+- **Mark Player by Default** - Automatically assign raid marks to players (used by Mark Players button)
 - **Show Assignment Numbers** - Display assignment number controls (1-9)

 #### Assignments Tab